 Read more about the Delta Children LX Side-by-Side Stroller here.

-Read our full Joovy Twin Groove Review – or the overall summary below:
+Read our full UPPAbaby G-Link 2 review – or the overall summary below:

 Tri-fold strollers are a newer class of stroller on the scene.
 In addition to being lightweight, they fold into thirds (most other strollers in the world fold in half).

 This makes for a pretty compact fold, which is inherently good for travel.
 While the fold is not quite as compact as umbrella strollers, tri-folds often come with all (or some) of the features of a regular full-size stroller, like a large storage basket.
-Double tri-folds are super brand new on the scene – at present, there are only 2 on the market.
+Double tri-folds are brand new on the scene – at present, there are only 3 of them on the market.